raspberrypilearning/processing-add-image/en/step_1.md

 ### Add image code

-Go to the setup() function and add code create a new global variable and load the image in:
+Go to the setup() function and add code, create a new global variable and load the image in:

 --- code ---
 ---